miramastoras/centrolign_analysis/scripts/README.md

 `-p` needs to include a header with the values `sample1,sample2,pairwise_metric`

-`m` is a string labelling what metric is being plotted.
+`-m` is a string labelling what metric is being plotted.